voxpupuli/voxpupuli.github.io/_docs/reviewing_pr.md

 * Does it have failing tests?
 You don't need to do anything.
 Our [Vox Pupuli Tasks GitHub App][vpt] will label this as `tests-fail` and notify the author
 * Were changes to master merged that are required in this PR (for example an updated Travis-CI configuration)?
 Add the `needs-rebase` label
 * Does it need additional tests?
 Add the `needs-tests` label
-* Does it drop support for a specific Operating system or a major Puppet version?
+* Does it drop support for a specific Operating system version?
+  * Does it also drop code for that OS?
+Add the `backwards-incompatible` label
+  * Is the OS end of life and just the version got removed from the metadata.json?
+Don't add the `backwards-incompatible` label
+* Does it drop support for a major Puppet version?
 Add the `backwards-incompatible` label
 * Are new parameters introduced?
 They must have datatypes
 * Are facts used?
 They should only be accessed via `$facts[]` or [fact()](https://github.com/puppetlabs/puppetlabs-stdlib/blob/master/REFERENCE.md#fact) function from stdlib, but not topscope variables
 * In the majority of cases, variables shouldn't be accessed via topscope: $::modulename::$param.
 Instead do: $modulename::$param